 Fact: False

-Kegel exercises focus on the superficial layers of your pelvic floor but don’t affect your deep layer.
-Additionally, as we saw above, not all dysfunctions are related to weak muscles.
-Kegel exercises may do more harm than good for people with overly tight pelvic floor muscles.
+Kegel exercises primarily target the superficial layers of the pelvic floor and don’t engage the deeper layers.
+Additionally, as mentioned above, not all pelvic floor dysfunctions are due to weak muscles; in fact, Kegels may worsen symptoms for individuals with overly tight pelvic floor muscles!

 Now, let’s talk about pelvic floor exercises.
-We’ll see how abdominal breathing exercises can help improve the function of pelvic floor muscles.
-These are the exercises I use in my post pregnancy belly program to improve your core and pelvic floor function, flatten your stomach and increase your well-being!
-Stay tuned…
+We’ll see how core breathing exercises can help improve the function of pelvic floor muscles!

 A special thank you to Kenhub.com and their illustrators for letting me use their stunning images.